rdp/replace-text-pdf/README.md

 $ crystal replaceinpdf.cr input_filename.pdf "something you want replaced" "what you want it replaced with" output.pdf

+output.pdf can be the input filename if you'd like to overwrite it

 For instance

 $ crystal replaceinpdf.cr input.pdf "Other inf" "zzz" in the above example